Dzmitry-Basiachenka/dist-foreign-aliakh/README.md

+20.0.8
+-
+* B-80341 - FDA & ACLCI: Update the file upload with an additional field: add new field to the export report

 20.0.7
 -
 * CDP-1887 FDA: Update value batch requirements for ACL works from previous periods: update SQL to retrive rightsholder specific details with correct payees and amounts